-- The SOMACFR includes the State's government-wide financial statements, fund financial statements for the State's major funds, combining and individual fund financial statements for nonmajor funds, and statistical data. - The OAG issues an independent auditor's opinion on the financial statements, which is included within the published SOMACFR.
+- bureaus, boards, and commissions) and its component units. - The SOMACFR includes the State's government-wide financial statements, fund financial statements for the State's major funds, combining and individual fund financial statements for nonmajor funds, and statistical data. - The OAG issues an independent auditor's opinion on the financial statements, which is included within the published SOMACFR.